SeaTac couple who survived utility pole crash healing with humor

 Moments after a pole landed in the middle of Linda and Tom Cook’s Ford Edge, Tom called out to his wife to see if she was OK.

-He had to ask, because he couldn’t see his wife.
+He had to ask, because he couldn’t see her.
 The wooden power pole, one of 26 that collapsed along East Marginal Way on Friday shortly before 4 p.m., fell between them, blocking their view of one another.

 Linda Cook, his wife of 31 years, joked back: “Well, I don’t think we’re gonna trade this car in.”
 They had one more year on the lease.

 Despite the 71-year-old’s characteristic humor, the fear was real, the situation still dangerous.
 All she could see was her husband’s bleeding right hand as it rested on the console.
-She worried there might be another explosion.

 To assess their injuries, she wiggled her toes and fingers and told her husband to do the same.
-From across the pole, Tom Cook felt blood on his head.
+From across the pole, Tom Cook, 67, felt blood on his head.

 As of Sunday afternoon, it was still unclear what had caused the poles to snap.
 City Light officials said the poles passed full inspection three years ago.
 Some had even been replaced in 2016.